Lisa: Actually, Mom, in 95% of cases, it is. The rest of the time it's usually some deranged lunatic who did it for no

 - Played straight in 32 out of 34 trial cases in the Ace Attorney games (including the crossover with Professor Layton), where the culprit is not the defendant.
 That's over 90 percent.
-Of course, given that the entire premise of the series is of a defense attorney trying to clear his clients of murder charges, the real application of this trope should be when Phoenix's first suspect isn't the guilty one, which happens a couple times as well (most notably with Adrian Andrews in the second game's last case- which happens to be one of the ones where the defendant is guilty!.)
+Of course, given that the entire premise of the series is of a defense attorney trying to clear his clients of murder charges, the real application of this trope should be when Phoenix's first suspect isn't the guilty one, which happens a couple times as well (most famously, in the final case of Justice For All, Phoenix accuses Adrian Andrews, only to later discover the real killer was hired by the defendant himself.)